Tearful ex-congressman Jesse Jackson Jr. admits fraud

 | WASHINGTON

-Jackson, 47, who had represented Illinois in the House of Representatives from 1995 until his resignation in November, told U.S. District Judge Robert Wilkins he had been living off his political campaign funds for years.
+Jackson, 47, who had represented Illinois in the House of Representatives from 1995 until his resignation in November, told U.S. District Judge Robert Wilkins he had supplemented his income with political campaign funds for seven years.

 Prosecutors said they may ask for a five-year prison sentence in the corruption case - the maximum permitted by law - while Jackson's legal team said it may argue for four or less.
 Sentencing is scheduled for June 28.

-"I fully understand the consequences of my actions," said Jackson, who dropped out of public view last year and underwent treatment for bipolar disorder.
+"I fully understand the consequences of my actions," Jackson, who dropped out of public view last year and underwent treatment for bipolar disorder, told the judge.

+Waiving his right to a jury trial, he said: "I have no interest in wasting the taxpayers' time, or their money."

 Jackson's father, civil rights leader Jesse Jackson Sr., and other relatives and friends sat in the front rows of a Washington courtroom.
 The elder Jackson declined to answer reporters' questions after the hearing.

-The government had said earlier that Jackson must forfeit tens of thousands of dollars in celebrity memorabilia derived from the alleged crimes, including a $4,600 fedora that once belonged to late pop star Michael Jackson.
+The government had said earlier that Jackson must forfeit tens of thousands of dollars worth of celebrity memorabilia derived from the alleged crimes, including a $4,600 fedora that once belonged to the late pop star Michael Jackson.

+He must also forfeit $5,000 worth of footballs signed by American presidents, $10,105 in memorabilia from martial arts film star Bruce Lee and $11,130 in Martin Luther King Jr. memorabilia.
+Prosecutors say a final list of the items Jackson must forfeit will be released at his sentencing.

+They say he used campaign money to buy $9,588 worth of children's furniture and $1,553 in porcelain items.

 BIPOLAR TREATMENT